rhel-labs/instruqt/selinux-policy/04-selinux-policy1/assignment.md

   contents: |
     In the previous challenge we learned what SELinux context is, how to list context for different operating system objects, how to search for it in policy, how to change context on an object and how to reset it to the default.

-    In this exercise, we will start writing a simple SELinux policy using context to confine a custom application.
+    In this exercise, we will start writing a simple SELinux policy using type enforcement to confine a custom application.

     The sample application is a simple C program that pulls the current weather for each of the worldwide Red Hat offices from a weather site.
 The code for the sample application is already compiled and running on your system.
 You can find the source in the /root/selinuxlab directory.